 Nothing beats a good night’s sleep.

-Kelsey highlights the sleep milestones all children go through and emphasizes the fact that the natural growth and development of your child does not reflect your abilities as a mother.
+Kelsey highlights the sleep milestones all children go through and emphasizes the fact that the natural growth and development of your child do not reflect your abilities as a mother.

-These are challenges every mother faces with their growing baby and Kelsey gives us a window into how to cope with sleep regression, the factors that come into play and how we, as mothers, can utilize sleep to help keep ourselves healthy and far less stressed.
+These are challenges every mother faces with their growing baby, and Kelsey gives us a window into how to cope with sleep regression, the factors that come into play, and how we, as parents and mothers, can utilize sleep to help keep ourselves healthy and far less stressed.

 Meet Kelsey Alford